 Make your ceremony personal and short by writing your own vows.
 If you set a 30-second or one-minute time limit on each of your vows, you’ll know just how long they will go and will be able to practice them beforehand to make sure they don’t carry on to be 5 or 10 minutes each.
 Writing your own vows allows you to take control of the ceremony and also keep it memorable in such a short amount of time.

 3. Cut Out Traditions

 Take a look at the traditional wedding ceremony, or even the one that fits with your religion, and see what traditions you find that you are not excited to do.
-Perhaps there are traditions you don’t know the meaning of, appreciate the meaning of, or want to include because you’ve seen them at other weddings and they’ve tended to put you to sleep.
+Perhaps there are traditions you don’t know or appreciate the meaning of or you don't want to include because you’ve seen them at other weddings and they’ve tended to put you to sleep.
 Your wedding can have the traditions that mean the most to you and the person you’re marrying, even if that means you have just one or two.

-4. Have Less People Walk Down the Aisle
+4. Have Fewer People Walk Down the Aisle

-If you want to shave off some time for your ceremony, cut down on the amount of people you’ll have walking down the aisle.
+If you want to shave off some time for your ceremony, cut down on the number of people you’ll have walk down the aisle.
 Instead of having 10 bridesmaids and 10 groomsmen walk one by one, or in pairs, down the aisle, have them stand up at that altar before the ceremony starts, leaving you and your parents as the only people walking down the aisle.